 Best for breakfast

 Linger over a sit-down breakfast of French toast or fritters at Vincents at the Coliseum, which is located in the heritage-listed 1920s’ Coliseum, home to Newcastle’s largest antique centre.
-Grab a Buddha Bowl from Mockingbird, which attracts a clean-living boho crowd to the hip strip that is Beaumont St, and the atmospheric Talulah Bar where the classic breakfast roll – a Newcastle essential – with thick-cut bacon, and a fried organic egg, has somewhat of a cult following.
+Grab a Buddha Bowl from Mockingbird, which attracts a clean-living boho crowd to the hip strip that is Beaumont St, and the atmospheric Talulah Cafe where the classic breakfast roll – a Newcastle essential – with thick-cut bacon, and a fried organic egg, has somewhat of a cult following.
 Most Sundays, you can pick up wholefoods from Newcastle City Farmers’ Market and build your own breakfast picnic.

 Best for brunch